-PCI has extensive experience in the design and construction of cofferdams in various soil types and rock formations PCI has delivered design-build solutions for circular cofferdams up to 140 ft in diameter with concrete rings and rectangle cofferdams up to 25 feet deep.
+PCI has extensive experience in the construction of cofferdams in various soil types and rock formations PCI has delivered solutions for circular cofferdams up to 140 ft in diameter with concrete rings and rectangle cofferdams up to 25 feet deep.
 PCI has also installed cofferdams in the middle of medium-sized rivers for bridge construction work.

 US-30 Bridge, Tama County, Iowa

 PCI was the General Contractor on the IDOT US-30 Bridge project.
 In order to construct the bridge stems, PCI installed a cofferdam system designed by Ground Improvement Engineering (GIE) consisting of interlocking sheet piles.
 The cofferdams allowed for the construction below the adjacent stream level.
 PCI constructed the 4-span, 458 ft by 40 ft pretensioned, prestressed concrete bridge for the future four-lane highway expansion.
 PCI also performed the stream reshaping work.